imbdb/tools/README.md

 for file in *.pptx; do libreoffice --headless --convert-to pdf "$file"; done
 ```

-## Add prefix to every pdf in current directory
+## Add prefix to every pdf name in current directory

 ```cmd
 for file in *.pdf; do